-The practical limit of 800 nonlinked values per object is increased in Windows Server 2003.
-When the forest has a functional level of Windows Server 2003 or Windows Server 2003 interim, for a theoretical record that has only one attribute with the minimum of overhead, the maximum number of multivalues possible in one record is computed at 3937.
+The practical limit of 800 nonlinked values per object is increased in Windows Server 2003 and later.
+When the forest has a functional level of Windows Server 2003 or higher, for a theoretical record that has only one attribute with the minimum of overhead, the maximum number of multivalues possible in one record is computed at 3937.
 Using similar estimates for overhead, a practical limit for nonlinked multivalues in one record is approximately 1200.
-These numbers are provided only to point out that the maximum size of an object is somewhat larger in Windows Server 2003.
+These numbers are provided only to point out that the maximum size of an object is somewhat larger in Windows Server 2003 and later.

 Active Directory Data

 The key characteristics of data that is stored by any directory service are size and latency.
 A directory service should store objects that are not so large that they hamper replication.
 Therefore, large unstructured data sets are not appropriate for storage in Active Directory.
 Domain data and configuration data are typically static in nature, having a useful lifetime at least as long as a single period of replication latency.